 Given its comprehensiveness, SOC2 presents significant implementation challenges, particularly for entities in the finance and banking sectors, which have higher compliance standards compared to other industries.

-Moreover, it’s not just a one-time certification but requires regular audits to maintain compliance, making it an ongoing effort for continuous improvement in data security and management.
+Moreover, it’s not just a one-time certification but requires regular audits to maintain compliance, making it an ongoing effort for continuous improvement in data security services and management.

 4. CIS Controls